chmouel/fzf-select-file/README.md

 ## Alternative

-You can as well use the [FZF ZSH Plugin](https://github.com/unixorn/fzf-zsh-plugin) to get _everything_ selected with fzf in zsh but no pretty exa listing in there...
+You can as well use the [FZF ZSH Plugin](https://github.com/unixorn/fzf-zsh-plugin) to get _everything_ selected with fzf in zsh but no pretty eza listing in there...

 ## Thanks